tardate/LittleArduinoProjects/Equipment/NLB/xToolS1/README.md

 | Clear Orange Acrylic | 3mm       | FAIR               | 40                     | 150                   | 50                    | 120                  | 60             | 100           | 100          | 6           | 3            |
 | Yellow Acrylic       | 3mm       | POOR               | 40                     | 150                   | 50                    | 120                  | 60             | 100           | 90           | 7           | 3            |
 | Grey Acrylic         | 3mm       | POOR               | 40                     | 150                   | 50                    | 100                  | 60             | 100           | 80           | 5           | 3            |

+### Clear Acrylic

+The xTool S1 can cut clear acrylic, but it depends on the installed laser module.
+Our libraries have the 40W diode laser which **cannot** cut clear acrylic reliably.
+Clear acrylic transmits the laser light instead of absorbing it, so the laser passes through with little effect.

+A CO₂ laser module is generally required to cut clear acrylic.
+The xTool S1 does not have this option.

 ## Credits and References